top of page

 HUD Office of Healthy Homes

-The Eight Principles of Healthy Housing
+The Principles of Healthy Housing

 Scholarly framework for maintaining clean, dry, ventilated, and structurally sound residential environments to support well-being.